jazzsun10/bootstraping_final_project_demo/README.md

 1.Resolve resource limitation

-2. Work with any population distribution
+2.Work with any population distribution

 Cons